Miracle on 34th Street: Home media and colorization

 The film was one of the first full-length black and white films to be colorized.

 Miracle on 34th Street was first released on VHS and LaserDisc in 1987.

 In 1985, it became one of the first full-length black and white films to be colorized.
 The 4½-month process was carried out by Color Systems Technology, Inc. In 1993, this version was released on VHS and LaserDisc, and was followed four years later by a "50th Anniversary Edition" on both formats, remastered by THX.

 The first DVD release was in October 1999, featuring the original version alongside the original theatrical trailer and a TV spot.
 In November 2006, it was re-released as a two-disc "Special Edition" DVD, with disc one containing an "all new colorized version" carried out by Legend Films.
 The second disc had the original version and numerous extras, including The 20th Century Fox Hours 1955 TV remake.
 Both discs also included a full-length audio commentary by Maureen O'Hara.
 The B&W disc has since been re-released several times, including in a pairing with the 1994 remake.

 In October 2009, 20th Century Fox released the B&W version on Blu-ray with all previous extras, bar the TV remake.

-In 2017, the film was restored in 4K resolution; so far this version is only available via DCP.
+In 2017, the film was newly restored in 4K resolution; so far this version is only available via DCP (Digital Cinema Package).

 Remake

 A 1994 feature film starred Richard Attenborough, Elizabeth Perkins, Dylan McDermott, J. T. Walsh, Timothy Shea, James Remar, Jane Leeves, Simon Jones, William Windom and Mara Wilson.
 It was adapted by John Hughes from the Seaton script, and directed by Les Mayfield.

-Due to Macy's refusal to give permission to use its name, it was replaced by the fictitious "Cole's".
+For the 1994 film, Macy's had declined to grant permission to use its name, so it was replaced by the fictitious "Cole's".
 "We feel the original stands on its own and could not be improved upon," said Laura Melillo, a spokeswoman for Macy's.
-Gimbels no longer existed by 1994 so its name was replaced by the name of the fictional "Shopper's Express".
-Alvin Greenman (Alfred in the original version) played a doorman.
+Gimbels had ceased business operations in 1987, so its name was replaced by the name of the fictional "Shopper's Express".
+Alvin Greenman, who played Alfred in the original version, returned to play a doorman.
 The 1994 remake of the film had a more serious tone than the original 1947 film had and a large portion of the plot was rewritten, although the majority of both the plot and the characters remained intact.
 The 1994 film also added a subtext which described concerns about religious faith.